-- L4.1 Use appropriately the client-server architecture with respect to client design and security implications.
-(KU) - L4.2 Apply core mathematical elements to solve algorithmic problems.
-(KU) - L4.3 Describe the structure of a computing system, the design of its basic components and explain the interactions of hardware and software components.
-(KU) - L4.4 Analyse small scale problems and design their solutions by applying algorithmic and mathematical techniques.
-(PPP) - L4.5 Methodically capture user requirements and create a specification that meets them.
-(PPP) - L4.6 Describe, create and manipulate simple data collections through their underlying representation.
-(PPP) - L4.7 Apply programming principles and constructs to implement solutions to small scale problems.
-(PPP) - L4.8 Recognise and explain behaviour constraints of a professional code of conduct towards third parties in a Computer Science working environment.
-(KTS) - L4.9 Following guidance, review literature in Computer Science and present in written and oral form own work and learning, critically comparing, contrasting and evaluating the findings.
-(KTS)
+- L4.01 Use appropriately the client-server architecture with respect to client design and security implications (KU) - L4.02 Apply core mathematical elements to solve algorithmic problems (KU) - L4.03 Describe the structure of a computing system, the design of its basic components and explain the interactions of hardware and software components (KU)

-Level 5 course learning outcomes: upon completion of level 5 you will be able to demonstrate:
+- L4.04 Analyse small scale problems and design their solutions by applying algorithmic and mathematical techniques ( PPP ) - L4.05 Methodically capture user requirements and create a specification that meets them ( PPP ) - L4.06 Describe, create and manipulate simple data collections through their underlying representation ( PPP ) - L4.07 Apply programming principles and constructs to implement solutions to small scale problems (PPP) - L4.08 Recognise and explain behaviour constraints of a professional code of conduct towards third parties in a Computer Science working environment ( KTS ) - L4.09 Following guidance, review literature in Computer Science and present in written and oral form own work and learning, critically comparing, contrasting and evaluating the findings ( KTS )

-- L5.1 Employ a standard design language for the design, representation and formal specification of software.
-(KU) - L5.2 Identify and explain security risks and their implications for computer systems.
-(KU) - L5.3 Explain the basic principles of modern operating systems and how they serve operational needs.
-(KU) - L5.4 Demonstrate how information is modelled, persistently stored, manipulated and retrieved, as data, to serve scalable solutions to medium-scale object-oriented problems.
-(PPP) - L5.5 Demonstrate competency in object-oriented design and algorithmic and mathematical approaches to solve medium scale problems.
-(PPP) - L5.6 Identify, evaluate, and improve on interface issues between human users and computer systems using multiple platforms.
-(PPP) - L5.7 Utilise, compare and contrast software frameworks and architectures and implement solutions using object-oriented programming.
-(PPP) - L5.8 Successfully plan and execute a medium-scale software project with appropriate software engineering principles.
-(KTS)
+Level 5 course learning outcomes: upon completion of Level 5 you will be able to:

-L5.9 Demonstrate professional responsibility in the development of quality computer science solutions in a global context and the presentation and defence of these in multiple communication forms, supported by methodical research.
-(KTS)
+- L5.01 Employ a standard design language for the design, representation and formal specification of software (KU) - L5.02 Identify and explain security risks and their implications for computer systems ( KU ) - L5.03 Explain the basic principles of modern operating systems and how they serve operational needs ( KU ) - L5.04 Demonstrate how information is modelled, persistently stored, manipulated and retrieved, as data, to serve scalable solutions to medium-scale object-oriented problems ( PPP ) - L5.05 Demonstrate competency in object-oriented design and algorithmic and mathematical approaches to solve medium scale problems ( PPP ) - L5.06 Identify, evaluate, and improve on interface issues between human users and computer systems using multiple platforms. ( PPP ) - L5.07 Utilise, compare and contrast software frameworks and architectures and implement solutions using objectoriented programming (PPP) - L5.08 Successfully plan and execute a medium-scale software project with appropriate software engineering principles ( KTS ) - L5.09 Demonstrate professional responsibility in the development of quality computer science solutions in a global context and the presentation and defence of these in multiple communication forms, supported by methodical research ( KTS )

-Level 6 course learning outcomes: upon completion of level 6 you will be able to demonstrate:
+Level 6 course learning outcomes: upon completion of Level 6 you will be able to:

-- L6.1 Identify and appraise the main threats to computer systems and networks security and integrity.
-(KU) - L6.2 Appropriately analyse and design large scale data systems to serve the retrieval and/or decision-making needs of computer systems and their clients.
-(PPP) - L6.3 Implement a comprehensive technical solution to an advanced problem using appropriate programming languages.
-(PPP) - L6.4 Methodically and independently develop requirements to a solution for a large-scale software problem using appropriate languages and tools.
-(PPP) - L6.5 Demonstrate complete handling of the full life-cycle of a computer science project underpinned by an entrepreneurial approach and a focus on the needs of real clients and the wider society.
-(KTS) - L6.6 Apply appropriate research methodologies in carrying out independent research in computer science and produce a report demonstrating evidence of critical thinking.
-(KTS)
+- L6.01 Identify and appraise the main threats to computer systems and networks security and integrity.
+(KU) - L6.02 Appropriately analyse and design large scale data systems to serve the retrieval and/or decision-making needs of computer systems and their clients ( PPP ) - L6.03 Implement a comprehensive technical solution to an advanced problem using appropriate programming languages ( PPP ) - L6.04 Methodically and independently develop requirements to a solution for a large-scale software problem using appropriate languages and tools ( PPP ) - L6.05 Demonstrate complete handling of the full life-cycle of a computer science project underpinned by an entrepreneurial approach and a focus on the needs of real clients and the wider society ( KTS ) - L6.06 Following guidance, review literature in Computer Science and present in written and oral form own work and learning, critically comparing, contrasting and evaluating the findings ( KTS ) - L6.07 Apply appropriate research methodologies in carrying out independent research in computer science and produce a report demonstrating evidence of critical thinking ( KTS )